Welcome to the Dental Profession in South Dakota!

 We would like to invite you to become a member of the American Dental Association, South Dakota Dental Association (SDDA) and the component society in your new area.

 The ADA, along with the SDDA, has a gradual dues rate for newly graduated dental students.
-The first and second years out of dental school, dues are waived.
-The third year out of school, dues are 25% of the full rate; fourth year out, dues are 50%; and fifth year out, dues are 75%.
-Full dues apply after five years out of dental school.
+The year of graduation and the first full year out of dental school, dues are waived.
+The second year out of school, dues are 50% of the full rate.
+Full dues apply after three years out of dental school.
 The SDDA Annual Session fee ($195.00) is applied to all member dentists.
 For other dues information and questions, please contact Tia Hertel.

 As a member of organized dentistry in South Dakota, you will be kept informed of what's happening in your profession and how it may affect you and your practice.
 Please complete the Tripartite Application and return it to SDDA, PO Box 1194, Pierre SD 57501; fax it to 605-224-9168; email Tia Hertel.

 For additional new dentist information see the ADA's website.